SecDev-Lab/wish/docs/whitepaper.md

 ### 1.1 Purpose of this Document

 This whitepaper presents "wish," an AI-powered shell environment specifically designed for penetration testing.
 Operating as an intelligent command-line interface, wish translates natural language inputs into executable shell commands, providing penetration testers with an intuitive and efficient workflow.
 The document outlines the tool's capabilities, architecture, and potential applications in offensive security operations.
+True to its name and motto "Your Wish, Our Command," wish empowers users by turning their natural language requests into precise technical actions.

 ### 1.2 Background and Objectives